 Know Before You Go

 Being an island, Buckle Island is only accessible by boat.
-Take to the waters from Swans Island and head northwest to get to this uninhabited island across Buckle Island Harbor.
-It is due north of Duck Island.
+Take to the waters from the end of Killam Road on Swans Island and head northwest to get to this uninhabited island across Buckle Island Harbor.
+The best landing point is the southeastern beach, due north of Duck Island.
 The shores of Buckle Island are rocky so be careful when approaching and finally stepping foot on the land.